k-Contraction: Theory and Applications: Preliminaries

 \section{Preliminaries}

 This section describes several notions that are used later on.
-We begin by reviewing multiplicative and additive compound matrices, and then define the wedge product using the multiplicative compound.
+We begin by reviewing multiplicative and additive compound matrices, and then the relation between \updt{the volume of $k$-parallelotopes} and the multiplicative compound.
 We also review the spectral properties of compound matrices, and describe the relation between the stability of the LTV system~$\dot x(t)=A(t)x(t)$ and the stability of the associated $k$th compound system.
-For two integers~$i,j$, with~$0<i\leq j$, let~$[i,j]:=\{i,i+1,\dots,j\}$.